Mayurji/Mayurji/README.md

 #### How I Spend My Time
    * A vast amount of my time is spent on reading and experimenting with Deep Learning.
-   * I am learning Pytorch now.
+   * I have built a expertise in Pytorch.
 Would love it, if anyone wants to collaborate and sharing the learning experience.

 #### About Me